IrfanAliBabar/ABBIE-Sanskrit/README.md

 We propose a novel deep-learning method that uses **two bi-encoders to encode character-level contextual information for direct and reverse sequence and multi-head attention** module to predict the valid split location in Sanskrit compound words.

-ABBIE has been implemented in Python 3.10.14 with Keras API running on the TensorFlow backend.

-We adopted the mean squared error (MSE) as a loss function.
+ABBIE has been implemented in Python 3.10.14 with Keras API running on the TensorFlow backend and adopted the mean squared error (MSE) as a loss function.